 In the gospels the word aion always occurs in the singular.
 Commonly the reference is to ‘this age’, contrasting with the age to come.
 ‘World’ is a misleading translation.
 The ‘end of the age’ is not the end of the world but of the age of the gospel, prior to Christ’s return (Matt 12:32, 13:22, 39, 24:3).
-In his first letter to the Corinthians Paul also distinguishes between this age and the one to come.

 The law of Moses provided for a slave in certain circumstances to be bound to his master ‘forever’, not meaning to all eternity but until one of them dies (Ex 21:6).
 Psalm 49 says that the graves of the dead are their homes ‘forever’, ‘to all generations,’ notwithstanding the fact that there would be a resurrection.
 In Jeremiah Yahweh says that ‘a fire is kindled that shall burn forever’, referring to the day when the Babylonians would destroy Jerusalem’s palaces and Temple (15:14, 17:27, 52:13).
 Habakkuk speaks of the ‘everlasting mountains’ at the same time as prophesying that they will be scattered and levelled, foreseeing a time when Yahweh will shake the nations and every mountain be made low (Isa 40:4, Hab 3:6, Zech 14:10, Heb 12:26, Rev 16:18).
 Jude speaks of the angels being kept in ‘eternal’ chains, apparently ‘for ever’ (v 13).
 But it is forever ‘until [eis] the judgement of the great day’.
 Nor was the fire that destroyed Sodom and Gomorrah ‘eternal’, as aionios is usually translated (v 7) – go to the land of Jordan and you won’t see any fire where the cities were (around Feifa and Safi).
 As an example of what awaits the ungodly, they were turned to ashes (II Pet 2:6).
 It was the effects of the fire that were perpetual: the cities were never rebuilt, and never will be.
 Thus, when the smoke from the burning of Babylon the Great goes up forever and ever (Rev 19:3), the sense is that it too will not be rebuilt.
 The penalty will be everlasting.

-The condition of being alive, after all, is that of a body animated by spirit (Gen 2:7, I Cor 15:45), and the spirit is taken away when one dies.
+The condition of being alive is that of a body animated by spirit (Gen 2:7, I Cor 15:45), and the spirit is taken away when one dies.
 The logical opposite of eternal life is permanent extinction, not eternal life in another place (conceived of, somehow, as a state of being destroyed but never attaining destruction).
 Death occurs when body and spirit are severed, the one returning to the dust from which it came, the other returning to God (Ecc 12:7, Lu 23:46).
 That is what the word means.
 Some commentators draw a distinction between ‘physical death’ and ‘spiritual death’, as if the body could live apart from the spirit, but the Bible knows nothing of such a distinction.
 Pain may be suffered for a time, but ultimately there is only one kind of death: the loss of life.

 The Apocalypse refers to two deaths, in the sense that there is an interval between the first and the second, not that they are different in nature.
 The paradox is that although ‘the wages of sin is death’ and therefore all must die, because all have sinned, nonetheless death is not necessarily the end.
 Adam did not immediately die.
 Nor do we.
-The judgement that now matters is not the judgement that God pronounced in the garden – on the flesh – but the judgement that follows death (Heb 9:27), relating to what we do in the years allotted to us, in this present state of reprieve.
+The judgement that now matters is not the judgement that God pronounced in the garden – on the flesh – but the judgement that follows death (Heb 9:27), relating to what we do in the years allotted to us in our state of reprieve.
 Death does not have to be the final sentence.

 This is the judgment: the light has come into the world, and people loved the darkness rather than the light because their works were evil.
 For everyone who does wicked things hates the light and does not come to the light, lest his works should be exposed.
 But whoever does what is true comes to the light.John 3:19-21

 Thus there are also two resurrections.
 The first – not counting the resurrection of the first-fruits – will be when the seventh trumpet sounds and the dead in Christ are raised, shortly before the beginning of the thousand years (Matt 24:31, 40, I Cor 15:22, 42ff, I Thes 4:16f, Rev 11:15, 14:16, 20:4).
 They are taken up to heaven until civilisation has drained the cup of the wine of the fury of the wrath of God.
-Then they will return with Christ to Jerusalem, to reign with him in the cities of the world as kings and priests (Isa 35:10, Dan 7:18, Zech 14:5, I Cor 6:2, Col 3:4, Jude 14).
+Then they will return with Christ to Jerusalem, to reign with him in the cities of the world as kings and priests (Isa 35:10, Dan 7:18, Zech 14:5, Lu 19:17, I Cor 6:2, Col 3:4, Jude 14).
 The second resurrection will be when the rest of the dead are revived, at the end of the thousand years (Rev 20:5).
 Those who have done good will come out to the resurrection of life, and those who have done evil to the resurrection of judgement (Jn 5:29).

 Afterwards there will be a new heaven and earth, in which righteousness dwells (II Pet 3:13) and only righteousness.
 It will not be a dualistic universe, with good and evil each having their own territory, reconciliation forever uncompleted.
 The first heaven and the first earth will pass away.
 Having quashed every rule and every authority and power, Christ will deliver the kingdom to God the Father.
 ‘For he must reign until he has put all his enemies under his feet.’
 (I Cor 15:25) The last enemy to be quashed is death.
 And when all things are subjected to him, the Son himself will also be subjected to the one who put all things in subjection under him, that God may be all in all.
 The creation will have been gloriously reclaimed.